This is the fifth chapter of the chronicle From beyond the seas – A history of the Alfort family

 The Swedish diplomat Malcolm Sinclair was murdered by Russian agents on his way back from the allied Ottoman Empire on the 17th of June 1739.
 This engendered a nation-wide hatred against the Russians and nurtured a lust for revenge on the archenemy.
 Many felt that the time had come to reconcquer the lost territories in Estonia, Ingria and Karelia – the very areas which Erik had seen his country lose in his time.

 That year, 6000 soldiers were sent to the Russian border in preparation of the war, but war was only declared on Russia on the 8th of August 1741.
 1740 was an extremely cold year; all the lakes were frozen solid, and sickness must have been everywhere in the army.
-Whether because of sickness or something else, Carl Henric died on his way through Finland, 37 years old.
+Whether because of sickness or direct confrontation with the Russians who marched through Finland all the way to Turku, Carl Henric died on his way through Finland, 37 years old.
 It was a common fate of soldiers; most of them died from illnesses and malnutrition while marching, rather than in battle.
+We simply don’t know exactly what happened in this case.

 Carl Henric’s son Gustaf was only one year old when his father died.
 We know very little of his life, but he probably went to school in Linköping, and he seems to have joined a guild of sorts, possibly in that town.
 At some point he took the name Ståhlgren, perhaps in connection with his establishing himself in a profession in town.
 The last we hear of him is when his grandmother leaves him her home Lövingsborg, so he must at least have been alive in 1754.
 His uncle Gabriel contested this decision, claiming that the property in question could not legally be released from the estate and given away, so it is unlikely that he ever got the chance to live there.